Impressionism, the partakers of the expositions:

 Jean-Baptiste Millet was a pupil of his famous older brother Jean-François Millet.
-He exhibited several years at the Salon.
-In 1876 he exhibited 10 works at the 2nd ‘impressionist’ exposition.
 There is very little known about him.
+He exhibited several times at the Salon from 1870-1880 and in 1876 he exhibited 10 works at the 2nd ‘impressionist’ exposition.

 Jean-Baptiste Millet and the Salon:

-Jean-Baptiste Millet did exhibit at the Salon in 1870 + 74 + 75 + 76 + 77 + 78 + 80 / and maybe after 1886.
+Jean-Baptiste Millet did exhibit at the Salon in 1870 + 74 + 75 + 76 + 77 + 78 + 80.
 He only exhibited watercolours.
 7 of the works he exhibited were loans.
 See link for his pictures.
 See link for an account.

 Jean-Baptiste Millet only joined the 2nd ‘impressionist’ exposition: